Kursadžije

-Kursadžije (known from 2008 onward as Maduranti [Graduates]) is a Serbian comedy series broadcast by TV Pink from 2006 to 2008, with a short revival in 2013.
+Kursadžije (known from 2008 onward as Maturanti) is a Serbian comedy series broadcast by TV Pink from 2006 to 2008, with a short revival in 2013.
 The sitcom is situated in a police academy, where the students come from each republic of the former Yugoslavia.
 Initially with six students for the six independent republics at the time, the cast grew to include an Albanian from Kosovo and a Gypsy.

 For Season 3, all of the students participated in their version of Jugovizija, where they sing for their respective republic, a parody of the Eurovision Song Contest.